Drug candidates for autoimmune diseases

-The company’s development portfolio comprises Rabeximod in a clinical phase II program for RA and T20K that soon will enter clinical phase I for MS. In future, Cyxone will also use its cyclotide technology to develop new structures that may be beneficial for patients within other disease areas.
+The company’s development portfolio comprises Rabeximod in a clinical phase II program for RA and T20K that has successfully completed phase I infusion study for MS. In future, Cyxone will also use its cyclotide technology to develop new structures that may be beneficial for patients within other disease areas.

 The company was founded in 2015 to further develop cyclotide technology in order to investigate its effect on severe autoimmune diseases.
 In 2016, a preclinical program was initiated for the company’s drug candidate within multiple sclerosis (MS), T20K, which has proven a positive effect and safety profile.
 Already the following year, in 2017, the portfolio was extended with the clinical candidate Rabeximod, which has proven effective on RA in over 200 patients.